marianamannes/8-week-sql-challenge/Case Study #2 - Pizza Runner/README.md

 ***

-### 5. What was the maximum number of pizzas delivered in a single order?
+### 5. How many Vegetarian and Meatlovers were ordered by each customer?

 ```sql
 SELECT c.customer_id AS "Customer ID",